ak4900/WDXpeak-Note/project/fastcode/lecture_note.md

     * Breaks functional programming paradigm due to state preservation
     * Preserving state -> algorithm behavior might depend on execution order

+## How do you interpret speedup results?

+Based on the PALLAS paper from UC Berkeley

++ (SW) Application Developers
+    + Provide end-user with new capabilites within cost constraints
+    + Concerned about a specific subset of applications at a time
+    + Pragmatic towards processor platform choices
+    + Gains no value from documenting multiple implementation platforms
+    + **Platform as a black box**
++ (HW) Architecture Researchers
+    + Develop new micro-architectures features for next-gen processors
+    + Understand the pros and cons of architectural features of a **broad range** of platform for a **broad range** of applications
+    + Use **toy problems** to exercise all features
+    + **Application as a black box**

+## Computational Finance

+Use Value-at-Risk(VaR) estimates - based on Monte Carlo methods Pattern.

++ VaR
+    + Maximum expected loss that will not be exceeded
+    + under normal market considerations
+    + over a predetermined period
+    + at a given confidence level

++ Different Optimization Across Platforms
+    + Oganization & Structure: Reduce Computation
+    + Algorithm Strategies: Fast Convergence
+    + Implementation Strategies: Saving Memory BW / Kernel Merge Vectorization

+## Speedup

+Before: Performance x  -- After: Performance y -- ROI(speedup): y/x

+## Term Project Report

++ Clearly describe what is the **baseline** you are comparing to, in terms of:
+    + Platform used
+    + Software architecture
+    + Algorithm strategies
+    + Implementation strategies
++ Present your speed ups, which is often **NOT** only the result of differences in the processor or the platform, but also include:
+    + Differences in application architecture
+    + Differences in algorithm strategy
+    + Differences in implementation strategy techniques
+    + Differences in the fine-tuning of parameters